tagohd/mono/Plot/Old Plot Notes/3 - Supernatural Aid.md

 >Probably not, unless we really want to lean into the time-loop thing?
 I don't think so, though.

 %%
-Sudosays:: Answered some unanswered questions.
+sudoMinor:: Answered some unanswered questions.
 #minorChange #unseenByLun
 %%